jakemhiller/ReactVelocityTransitionGroup/README.md

 This is a replacement for React's `ReactCSSTransitionGroup` addon that uses [velocity.js](https://github.com/julianshapiro/velocity) for animations instead of CSS.

-This is still very much a work in progress.

 ### Simple Example:

 ```js